csabaiharosi/ivt-lab/README.md

 ## Overview

-The project represents an alpha version of a spaceship. tadadadammm
+The project represents an alpha version of a spaceship. tadadadammmdadamm

 - The ship (`SpaceShip` interface) can fire one or more lasers or torpedos.
 - We have only one spaceship as of now (`GT4500`).